Feminism in South Korea: Minjung Undong

 Other issues for women workers in South Korea include the harsh reality of precarious and irregular work.
-One company that pushed irregular work was KORAIL, which used third-party companies to high irregular workers, allowed the sexual harassment of female workers, and employed discriminatory hiring tactics, became the target.
+One company that pushed irregular work was KORAIL, which used third-party companies to hire irregular workers, allowed the sexual harassment of female workers, and employed discriminatory hiring tactics, which women became the target of.
 To support women who experienced the drawbacks of irregular work, unions such as the Korean Women's Trade Union (KWTU) and Korean Solidarity Against Precarious Work (KSPW) grew.
-Significant protests and demonstrations came out of the KTX train attendants fight for equality and better treatment, which resulted in many of them getting fired, but as of 2018, they have been re-hired.
+Significant protests and demonstrations came out of the KTX train attendants' fight for equality and better treatment, which resulted in many of them getting fired, but as of 2018, they have been re-hired.
 Women also experienced discrimination from majority male unions, which reaffirmed the need for women to have unions and organizations that center their needs.

-The minjung feminist movement was vital in bringing to light the crimes committed against women in the military.
-It provided support for comfort women survivors by establishing groups.
-Comfort women survivors in Korea and other countries such as the Philippines, Taiwan, and other Japanese-occupied territories banded together with the Korean Council, the Korean Sexual Violence Relief Center, and the Korean Women's Associations United in order to submit testimony to the Human Rights Commission of the United Nations in 1993.
-Their testimony also included their demands to end violence against women committed in the military and during war.
+The minjung feminist movement was vital in bringing to light the crimes committed against women in and by the military.
+It established support groups for surviving comfort women (women who were coerced into sex work for the Japanese military during WWII).
+Comfort women survivors in Korea and other countries such as the Philippines, Taiwan, and other Japanese colonial holdings banded together with the Korean Council, the Korean Sexual Violence Relief Center, and the Korean Women's Associations United to submit testimony to the Human Rights Commission of the United Nations in 1993.
+Their testimony also included their demands to end violence against women committed in the military and during the war.
+By focusing on comfort women, cultural anthropologist Sealing Cheng argues that the women's movement sought to frame "prostitution as a foreign evil [...] incompatible with authentic Korean values."
+One legislative result of this campaign was the 2004 Anti-prostitution Laws.
+Cheng argues that these laws, which were opposed by sex workers, reinforced "the whore/wife binary by criminalizing women who sell sex uncoerced."

 Direction of feminist activities

-There are significant differences between the “reformist” and “radical” feminist movements.
+There are significant differences between the "reformist" and "radical" feminist movements.

 Reformist feminist movements in South Korea concentrate on changing women's roles in society.
 These movements are more similar to mainstream feminist movements in America.
 Their methods include lobbying, influencing decision makers, and drafting legislation.
 They are usually in support of the government of South Korea.
 These groups are said to be more mainstream and are made up of women from the middle-class who speak both Korean and English.
 Most of these groups are affiliated with the Council of Korean Women's Organizations (CKWO).